SoMuchForSubtlety/f1viewer/README.md

 Commands are saved as a list of args, like `["mpv", "$url", "--alang=de"]`.
 `$url` will be replaced with the playback URL.
 `$file` will be replaced with the path to a local copy of the .m3u8 file.

+With `concurrent` you can set whether one command should finish before the next one is executed, or they all launch simultaneously.
+It defaults to false and is only needed if there is more than one command. (see `sample-config.json` for example)

 `watchphrase` is optional. it is used to play a `loading...` animation.
 F1Viewer can parse the output of your command and stop the animation once the `watchphrase` is found.
 This can be useful if your command takes a while to execute.